OpenConext-Attic/OpenConext-authorization-playground/README.md

 # OpenConext-authorization-playground
-OAuth2 client for the Oauth2 server for the OpenConext platform.
+OAuth2 demo client for the Oauth2 server for the OpenConext platform.

 ## Development